Summer Garden Awards

 2. The use of artificial flowers is not permitted.

 4. Home Gardens.
-A entrant who has won a trophy in classes 1-4 may not enter the same class the succeeding year, but may enter class 5 in that year.
+An entrant who has won previously in classes 1-4 may not enter the same class the succeeding year, but may enter class 5 in that year.

 5. Commercial & Institution Gardens.
-A entrant who has won a trophy in classes 7-10 may not enter the same class the succeeding year but may enter class 11 in that year.
+An entrant who has won previously in classes 7-10 may not enter the same class the succeeding year but may enter class 11 in that year.

-6. Owners of Award-winning gardens are required to allow their gardens to be included in official Canterbury Horticultural Society tours for up to 4 weeks from judging.
+6. Owners of award-winning gardens are encouraged to allow their gardens to be included in official Canterbury Horticultural Society tours for up to 4 weeks from judging.

 8. Entrants shall not be eligible to act as judges for classes they have entered.

-9. Special awards for home and commercial gardens are available as detailed in the Schedule.
+9. Special awards for home and commercial gardens are available as detailed in the brochure.
+NOTE: All entries must state the size of the garden in square metres.
+This information is available on the rates demand from the Council.

 NOTE: All entries must state the size of the garden in square metres.
 This information is available on the rates demand from the Council.
 To assist where these measurements are not known, some examples of equivalent former land units are given as follows.